Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 And I could find no real pattern, when the "correct" interpretation was used.
 Sometimes the 3-way swap worked, sometime the `mem::swap` did.
 Once the behavior changed, it took a few compiles to change again.
-Especially confusing was that I was only editing JS and HTML at the time it first occured (trying to add a "run benchmark" button).
+Especially confusing was that I was only editing JS and HTML at the time it first occurred (trying to add a "run benchmark" button).
 `¯\_(ツ)_/¯`

 Even in the best case, the code still runs an order of magnitude slower than JS.
 So I looked into the [official book][wasm-life-introduction] to see how their solution performed.
 One screenshot in the time profiling section shows that their ticks (with a larger universe) take about `1ms`.
-So improving my (best-case) code by another 2 orders of magniture should be possible.
+So improving my (best-case) code by another 2 orders of magnitude should be possible.
 But this post is long enough, so I'll keep performance tuning for a future post.

 Interesting side note:
 I just assumed that, since I could create multiple game instances, that they could automatically be running in parallel.
 But while the benchmarks run, the visualized simulation is stopped.
-Even if I tried to import the module a second time using a seperate `import()` statement.
+Even if I tried to import the module a second time using a separate `import()` statement.
 On the other hand, JS also runs single-threaded in the Browser, unless you use webworkers.

 ## What's next